-is a lack of consensus with regards to PGA use in patients undergoing cataract surgery (16) revious authors the lack of Oxford level 1 evidence on this subject (18).
-As cataract surgery is the most commonly performed elective surgical procedure in the UK (19)arethe risks associated with continuing PGAs post operatively needs to be accurately defined.
+There is a lack of consensus with regards to PGA eyedrop use in patients undergoing cataract surgery (16) and it is not clear whether these drops are associated with an increased risk of CME.
+Previous authors have highlighted the lack of Oxford level 1 evidence on this subject (18).
+As cataract surgery is the most commonly performed elective surgical procedure in the UK (19) and PGA eyedrops are in widespread use, the risks associated with continuing PGAs post operatively needs to be accurately defined.

-To our knowledge, this is the first prospective study the incidence of following cataract surgery in patients using PGAs.
+To our knowledge, this is the first prospective study investigating the incidence of CME following cataract surgery in patients using PGAs.
 Our study has provided incidence data for the rates of clinical and subclinical CME in a small cohort of patients using PGAs in the perioperative period.
-Although our sample size remains smaller than the aforementioned studiesour results that PGAs can be used safely in the postoperative period without significantly altering the rate expected following routine phacoemulsification and IOL insertionfindings with those of a large retrospective analysis of cataract surgical outcomes.
-In a subgroup analysis, found PGAs The incidence of in this study was 1.17% in patients without risk factors for (3)However, istudy,aphic.
-Tis likely to with pauthors (3), making direct comparison with our study difficult.
+Although our sample size remains smaller than the aforementioned studies, our results suggests that PGAs can be used safely in the postoperative period without significantly altering the CME rate expected following routine phacoemulsification and IOL insertion.

+Our findings concur with those of a large retrospective analysis of cataract surgical outcomes.
+In a subgroup analysis, Chu et found that PGAs did not increase risk of clinical CME.
+The incidence of CME in this study was 1.17% in patients without risk factors for CME (3).
+However, in this retrospective study, OCT or fluorescein angiographic imaging was only performed in symptomatic patients, in line with current UK clinical practice.
+The quoted incidence in this study therefore is likely to reflect the incidence of clinical CME with potential under-reporting of subclinical CME discussed by the authors (3), making direct comparison with our study difficult.

-described undergoing phacoemulsifiaction surgery withahaving.
-The (17), with all of these eyes exhibiting clinical CME However that study included potential confounding factors, with eyes and 8 (6.11%) eyes that suffered posterior capsular breaks during surgery.
+Ching et al described a cohort of 131 patients undergoing phacoemulsifiaction surgery with all patients having preoperative and postoperative OCT investigation.
+The CME rate was 3.05% (17), with all of these eyes exhibiting clinical CME.
+However that study included potential confounding factors, with 44 (33.6%) eyes with diabetes mellitus and 8 (6.11%) eyes that suffered posterior capsular breaks during surgery.
 We did not have any such cases.
 Conversely, the above study found retinal thickness to decrease post operatively.

-Unlike previous studies, our study uses OCT patients using PGAs undergoing routine phacoemulsification and IOL insertion. d. predisposing risk factors for development are well known.
-With the use of our exclusion criteria, us to more accurately establish the role PGAs play in post-operative .
-The aim was to eliminate as many confounding factors as possibleincludingoperating surgical .
+Unlike previous studies, our study uses OCT to detect subclinical CME in patients using PGAs undergoing routine phacoemulsification and IOL insertion.
+The incidence of subclinical CME in this patient group had not been previously studied.
+A number of predisposing risk factors for CME development are well known.
+With the use of our exclusion criteria, our patient cohort has allowed us to more accurately establish the role PGAs may play in post-operative CME.
+The aim was to eliminate as many confounding factors as possible, including ensuring standard operating procedures, the same operating surgeon and identical surgical equipment.

 A weakness of our study is that no control group is available.
-Although this would aid comparison within our own study, the authors feel that the incidence of OCT proven has been by others (17).
+Although this would aid comparison within our own study, the authors feel that the incidence of OCT proven CME has been investigated by others (17).
 A larger sample size may more accurately define the incidence of CME.
 Central corneal thickness (CCT) was not measured in study participants.
 It has been postulated that increased CCT may limit the amount of PGA penetration into the anterior chamber (20).

-The results from patient cohort however provide highest level of evidence available to date on this topicFurther multicentre, case-controlled studies are required to further establish the role of PGAs in the perioperative period, aid development of a working guideline for cataract surgeonsThe results of such a study would aid decision making in a large number of patients undergoing cataract surgery.
+The results from our small patient cohort however provide the highest level of evidence available to date on this topic.
+Further multicentre, case-controlled studies are required to further establish the role of PGAs in CME development in the perioperative period, and aid development of a working guideline for cataract surgeons.
+The results of such a study would aid decision making in a large number of patients undergoing cataract surgery.